mapsa/amazon-strands-agents/README.md

 The agent is composed of:

-- A system prompt that defines the agent's behavior
+- A system prompt that defines the agent's behaviour
 - Tools for domain name and GitHub availability checking
 - Integration with Amazon Bedrock for text generation

 ## Customizing the Project

 1. Update project information in `pyproject.toml`
-1. Modify the system prompt in `agent.py` to change agent behavior
+1. Modify the system prompt in `agent.py` to change agent behaviour
 1. Add new tools to enhance agent capabilities
 1. Implement additional CLI commands for more functionality